e-picas/dev-tools/README.md

     ./devtools.sh [global options] [action options] action_name

-For any command line call, you can add the `--dry-run` option to debug what would be done by your script but not run it actually:
+For any command line call, you can add the `--dry-run` option to debug what would be done by the script but not run it actually:

     ./devtools.sh [global options] --dry-run [action options] action_name